minhnimble/learning-notes/learning-paths/flutter/ui/understanding-widgets.md

 # Handling gestures

-The [GestureDetector](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) widget doesn’t have a visual representation but instead detects gestures made by the user.
+The [GestureDetector](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) widget doesn't have a visual representation but instead detects gestures made by the user.
 When the user taps the Container, the `GestureDetector` calls its `onTap()` callback, in this case printing a message to the console.
 You can use `GestureDetector` to detect a variety of input gestures, including taps, drags, and scales.

 ```dart
 import 'package:flutter/material.dart';